dobromirmontauk/open-leadership-management-cookbook/recipes/README.md

 2. Small leadership ‘bumps’ for a Sr. EM might be huge leadership moments for more junior employees.
 That’s why leadership/management is a spectrum.
 3. See all my notes I wrote up in Google Docs [here](https://docs.google.com/document/d/1LwOIhMI0MsCYePKU7sz2eigs-PcSJ6tuVXIbZGtUJdk/edit#heading=h.gu4ti1e72vvr).
 Need to integrate that here.
 1. Need to use examples of a strong leader / bad manager and poor leader / strong manager to distinguish between the two types.

+# Raw
+* Management is about creating systems that solve problems.
+Leadership is about creating systems that reveal problems.